phpmyadmin/phpmyadmin/doc/glossary.rst

     table
-      a set of data elements (cells) that is organized, defined and stored as horizontal rows and vertical columns where each item can be uniquely identified by a label or key or by it?s position in relation to other items.
+      a set of data elements (cells) that is organized, defined and stored as horizontal rows and vertical columns where each item can be uniquely identified by a label or key or by it's position in relation to other items.

       .. seealso:: <https://en.wikipedia.org/wiki/Table_(database)>